Something momentous happened to the

 Yes, but - why?
 Other British laws are not in harmony with EU law - the right

-to a fair trial, or the right to join a union, or to strike, or to picket - and
+to a fair trial, or the right to join a union, to strike, and to picket - and

 the government and Whitehall seem quite happy with the disparity.

 other laws are not?
 What media corporations lobbied for